NLeSC/eEcology-Annotation-UI/demo/README.md

 1. Unpack demo.
 2. Start Chrome web browser with `--allow-file-access-from-files` command line argument.
 See http://chrome-allow-file-access-from-file.com/ for instructions.
 3. Open `demo/demo.html`.
-4. If Google Earth is not installed then close the Google Eartch panel and open a Google Map panel.
+4. If Google Earth is not installed then close the Google Earth panel and open a Google Map panel.